omahs/imx-docs/docs/sdk-docs/wallet-sdk-web/overview.md

 # Overview

-:::danger Wallet SDK web is unstable
+:::danger WALLET SDK WEB IS UNSTABLE
 Since it has not hit the version 1.0 yet, its public interface should not be considered final, and future releases may need to have breaking changes without further notice.
 :::